arcnmx/luakit-pass/README.md

 ## Future Improvements

 - Tab completion (requires a bit of a completion module rewrite)
-- Auto-submit
-- Restrict filling to login forms
+- Restrict query and selectors to login forms
 - Lua implementation of OTP
 - `pass generate`